-- Collect some paper, something to lean on, a few leaves and a crayon or coloured pencil. - 1.
-Place the leaf under the paper. - 2.
-Hold the leaf still with one hand by pressing down gently on the paper. - 3.
-Hold your crayon or pencil on the side and drag it across the paper over the leaf. - 4.
+- 1. Collect some paper, something to lean on, a few leaves and a crayon or coloured pencil. - 2.
+Place the leaf under the paper. - 3.
+Hold the leaf still with one hand by pressing down gently on the paper. - 4.
+Hold your crayon or pencil on the side and drag it across the paper over the top of the leaf. - 5.
 Repeat for each leaf.
 You could use a different colour for each leaf.